Nick Cortese

 Not Knowing What Could Happen Next

-Nick Cortese explains that he was horrified watching his friends dying.
-He often worried that he might be the next one.
-He explains that he was very religious, and he always carried his Bible and rosary.
-He again mentions how his company commander died unexpectedly.
+Nick Cortese explains that he was horrified watching his friends die.
+He recalled worrying that he might be the next one.
+He explains that he was very religious, always carried his Bible and rosary, and prayed continually.

 Share YouTube: